Evidence Collection Best Practices for SOC 2: What Actually Goes Wrong (And How to Fix It)

 Maintain an Evidence Inventory

 Create a master inventory tracking each piece of required evidence, including its source, collection frequency, responsible party, and storage location.
 This inventory serves as your collection checklist and helps identify gaps before auditors do.
-Review and update the inventory as controls evolve.

 Establish Retention Policies